 The Youth engagement in UNESCO designated sites is a workshop ideated by the Fondazione Santagata for the Economics of Culture and UNESCO through the UNESCO Regional Bureau for Science and Culture in Europe (based in Venice, Italy).

-The workshop is primarily aimed at young practitioners (from 15 to 30 years old), professionals who work with youth, managing authorities, and other relevant institutional actors responsible for World Heritage properties, Biosphere Reserves, UNESCO Creative Cities, and elements inscribed in the UNESCO Lists and Register of Intangible Cultural Heritage.
+The workshop is targeted on a mix of young professionals, educators, cultural practitioners, officers with a role within a UNESCO designated site or community, and other relevant institutional actors responsible for World Heritage properties, Biosphere Reserves, UNESCO Creative Cities, and elements inscribed in the UNESCO Lists and Register of Intangible Cultural Heritage.

 Other practitioners such as professionals in universities, scholars/researchers, independent experts, staff from international organizations or NGOs, etc. can also apply.